CounterHack/mandrake/README.md

 $ gcc -o demo2 -O0 -masm=intel --no-pie demo2.c
 ```

-If we try to instrument that, we quickly run into our execution cap:
+If we try to instrument `demo2`, we quickly run into our execution cap:

 ```
 $ cargo run -- --snippit-length 4 elf ./demo2 abc